-My work with JUNTOS constantly reminds me of why I dance and why I want to share the gift of dance with others.
+My work with JUNTOS constantly reminds me of why I dance and why I want to bring our programming to as many communities as possible.

 I remember an experience on my first JUNTOSAbroad trips, while we were in Nagarote, Nicaragua.
 I had a really difficult day, trying to get about 5 boys to focus on the movement and stay engaged in the class.
 I had to switch my approach to teaching them, moving from sternness, to encouragement and positive energy.
 They went on to perform the piece with confidence and excitement, days later.
 This not only taught me to be a better listener, but also how learning something new, specifically dance, can build confidence, and provide and outlet for expression that the young men would not have had otherwise.
 It was also important for me to realize that dance is not just about technique and rules, but also about enjoyment and community.